Njue Kevin

 Njué Kevin (born 19 February 1992) is a Kenyan film director, producer and screenwriter.
 He is best known for writing and directing the film 18 Hours which won the Best Overall Movie in Africa, AMVCA 2018.
 This category had never seen a Kenyan film be nominated, and so marked history as the first Kenyan film to be nominated and win in the history of the awards.

 Njue became the first Kenyan filmmaker to be listed on the Forbes Africa under 30 list 2019 (Creatives).

-Njue Kevin currently works as a senior producer for MTV Staying Alive Foundation where he recently brought back the MTV Shuga franchise back to Kenya with a fresh look, MTV Shuga Mashariki.
+Njue Kevin currently works as a senior producer for MTV Staying Alive Foundation where he recently brought back the MTV Shuga franchise back to Kenya with a new look, MTV Shuga Mashariki.

 Career

 After joining college at Kenyatta University, Njue met childhood friend Bill Jones Afwani and the two have since then collaborated in all their projects.
 In his college life, Njue has directed two short films and produced two other shorts, all of which have won awards in international festivals outside Kenya.